Eat smart, stay healthy: diet tips for healthy, happy kidneys

 - Using a form of Vitamin D to help your body absorb calcium (necessary for healthy bones).

-So, it’s important to keep these little health helpers in prime condition.
+Considering the scope of their work, it’s important to keep your kidneys in prime condition.
 Kidney problems can result in kidney disease and this condition can eventually lead to a heart attack or stroke, anaemia, heart disease, and hypertension – amongst other health complications.

 All your organs need to work together to remain healthy and keep your body functioning.
 With this in mind, if you have a history of certain health conditions, you may be at risk for kidney disease.
 These conditions include diabetes, high blood pressure, heart disease, and obesity.

-First, it’s important to know the symptoms of kidney problems.
-Some of the most common indicators are:
+Before you can take steps to optimise your kidney health, learn the common symptoms of kidney issues.
+Some of the most common red flags are:

 - Increased thirst